AdobeDocs/audience-manager.en/help/using/integration/data-integration-methods.md

 The real-time data integration process works as follows:

 1. A user visits a customer's site that contains Audience Manager code.
-1. Audience Manager loads an Iframe and makes a call to the Data Collection Server (DCS).
+1. Audience Manager loads an Iframe and makes a call to the [!UICONTROL Data Collection Server] ([!UICONTROL DCS]).
-1. The DCS calls the third-party server (in real time) to check if the vendor has any segment information about the user.
+1. The [!UICONTROL DCS] calls the third-party server (in real time) to check if the vendor has any segment information about the user.
 1. The third party returns segment information about that user to Audience Manager.
 1. Audience Manager ingests segment information and makes it available for targeting.